hexinfra/gorox/README.md

   Gorox is a high-performance HTTP server, application server, microservice server, and proxy server.
 It can be used as:

-    * HTTP Server (HTTP 1/2/3, WebSocket, FCGI, uwsgi, AJP)
+    * HTTP Server (HTTP 1/2/3, WebSocket, FCGI, uwsgi)
     * Application Server for Go (Applications, Frameworks)
     * Microservice Server for Go (HRPC Services, gRPC Services)
     * HTTP Proxy Server (Forward & Reverse, Caching, Tunneling)